adnaan/node-hdr-histogram/README.md

 ##Test
 - Run `npm test`

-##To install fro npm registry
+##To install from npm registry
 Run `npm install hdr-histogram`

 ##Example nodejs code
-    //instantiate the histogram
+    //instantiate the hdr-histogram module with
+    //- max value you expect to record
+    //- min value you expect to record (must be greater than 1 so scale your recorded values appropriately)
+    //- significant digits to record (precision)
+    //- the log file to write to
-    var hdr = require('hdr-histogram')(36000000, 2);
+    var hdr = require('hdr-histogram')(2000000, 1, 5, 'example.histogram.hlog');

     //Record a latency value
-    hdr.recordValue(200);
+    hdr.recordValue(200); //this

-    //save recordings to file
-    hdr.outputPercentileDistribution('test.log', 1000);

-    //reset recording
+    //reset the recording process
     hdr.reset();

     All the above calls also return promises so that rather than fire-and-forget the caller can use the return value to determine when the call was completed

+##To view the recorded results
+use the [Visualizer](https://github.com/ennerf/HdrHistogramVisualizer) to load the produced file and view your performance trends